badimirzai/robotics-verifier-cli/README.md

 # RoboStack CLI

-A deterministic verifier and part-evaluation tool for early-stage robotics BOMs.
+A deterministic verifier and part-evaluation tool for early-stage robotics Bill of Materials (BOMs).

 RoboStack helps you catch **electrical and control-level incompatibilities before you buy parts**.
 It is intentionally strict, explainable, and automation-friendly.